llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

     TagCount, // is 3
   };

+When an enum like this is used as the tag for a tagged union then the last "counting" enum constant will intentionally not have a corresponding union data member.

-This usage pattern is detected heuristically and the check does not include the counter enum constant in the final tag count, since the counter is not meant to indicate the valid union data member.
+This usage pattern is detected heuristically and the check does not include the counter enum constant in the final tag count.

-When the check finds multiple possible counting enums, then it does not change the enum count.
+If the heuristic can be applied to multiple enum constants, then the check will just count the enum constants normally and not modify the final count.

-This heuristic can be disabled entirely (:option:`CountingEnumHeuristicIsEnabled`) or configured to follow your naming convention (:option:`CountingEnumPrefixes/Suffixes`).
+This heuristic can be disabled entirely (:option:`EnableCountingEnumHeuristic`) or configured to follow your naming convention (:option:`CountingEnumPrefixes/Suffixes`).
-String matching is done case insensitively.
+The strings specified in (:option:`CountingEnumPrefixes/Suffixes`) are matched case insensitively.

 Options
 =======

-.. option:: CountingEnumHeuristicIsEnabled
+.. option:: EnableCountingEnumHeuristic

 This option enables or disables the counting enum heuristic.
-To find possible counting enum constants this option uses the prefixes and suffixes specified the string :option:`CountingEnumSuffixes`.
+It uses the prefixes and suffixes specified in the options :option:`CountingEnumPrefixes/Suffixes` to find counting enum constants by using them for prefix and suffix matching.

 This option is enabled by default.

-When :option:`CountingEnumHeuristicIsEnabled` is false:
+When :option:`EnableCountingEnumHeuristic` is false:

 .. code-block:: c++